shivomthakkar/junit-importer-azure-devops/README.md

-# Python-based JUnit publisher for Azure DevOps Testing Plan integration
+# Python-based JUnit publisher for Azure DevOps Testing Plan Integration

 Azure DevOps currently has a very minimalistic integration for automated tests, and a lot of manual setup needs to be done to bring in testing data into ADO for tracking.

 This tool automates publishing JUnit test results (any language, testing framework) to Azure DevOps allowing automated tests results can be tracked on AzureDevOps too.

-## How-to run:
+## How-to run
 - Clone this repo.
 - [Optional] Create a virtual environment with `python -m venv venv` (or however your Python is setup)
 - Install dependencies with `pip install -r requirements.txt`